 Parents are encouraged to educate their children on safe driving habits, which AAA believes will help decrease the number of accidents involving teenagers.
 Surveyors found that teens use their parents as examples on how to conduct themselves behind the wheel, which carries over to when they begin driving on their own.

 If you or a loved one have been involved in a car accident, you may be entitled to compensation.
-The experienced car accident attorneys at the Arnold Law Firm will offer you a free review of your claim to see if you have a case.
+The Sacramento car accident attorneys at the Arnold Law Firm will offer you a free review of your claim to see if you have a case.